Antonio Sarabia

 Antonio Sarabia (1944 - 2017) was a Mexican writer.
 He was born in Mexico City and studied Information Sciences at the Ibero-American University.
 He worked in advertising, but decided to become a full-time writer after the publication of his first book, the poetry collection Tres pies al gato (1978).
-He moved to Paris in 1981 and he lived for the next decade and a half.
+In 1981, he moved to Paris, where he lived for the next decade and a half.
 Among his most notable works are El alba de la muerte, his debut novel which was nominated for the Premio Internacional Diana-Novedades in 1988, and Los convidados del volcán (1996), a critically acclaimed novel.
 He also published several collections of short stories, many of which have been anthologized.

 He died in Lisbon and is interred in Cemitério dos Prazeres.